Voiturette

-A voiturette is a miniature automobile.
+A voiturette was a type of small car developed in Europe between the 1890s and 1910s.
+These were characterized by their light weight and very basic appearance compared to regular cars ("voitures"), with some being motorized tricycles.
+Many early automobile models in the 1890s and 1900s were named "Voiturette", and most fall under this classification.
+The cyclecar was a later development of the voiturette.

+The term is still used in France to classify certain kinds of quadricycles, microcars, and small low-speed vehicles.

 History

 Voiturette was first registered by Léon Bollée in 1895 to name his new motor tricycle.
 The term became so popular in the early years of the motor industry that it was used by many makers to describe their small cars.
 The word comes from the French word for "automobile", voiture.

-Between World War I and World War II light-weight racing cars with engines limited to 1500 cc such as the Alfa Romeo 158/159 Alfetta, the Bugatti Type 13 and the original ERAs were known as voiturettes.
+During the interwar period, lightweight racing cars with engines limited to 1500 cc such as the Alfa Romeo 158/159 Alfetta, the Bugatti Type 13 and the original ERAs were known as voiturettes.

-In France, in the years after World War II a type of small three-wheeled vehicle voiturette was produced.
+In France, in the years after World War II, a type of small three-wheeled vehicle voiturette was produced.

-In 1990s, voiturette became a French classification for a vehicle weighing less than 350 kilograms (770 lb) empty and carrying a load (i.e. passengers) of not more than 200 kilograms (~440 lb).
+In the 1990s, voiturette became a French classification for a vehicle weighing less than 350 kilograms (770 lb) empty and carrying a load (i.e. passengers) of not more than 200 kilograms (~440 lb).
 The top speed is limited to 46 km/h (~30 mph) and engine size to 50 cc or 4 kilowatts for an engine of "another type" for example an electric car.